 It provides information about the history of Luce County and the chance to experience what life was like in the early 20th century in this Upper Peninsula town.
 The museum is housed in a Queen Anne structure that was built in 1894 and once served as the county jail and sheriff’s residence.

 After enjoying a dose of history and culture, head south on the Tahquamenon Scenic Byway toward the Hamilton Lake Natural Area.
 This remote natural area is perfect for anyone who wants to get away from it all while simultaneously experiencing the untouched beauty of the Upper Peninsula.

-Don’t forget to stop by the scenic overlook, and take a picture with the glistening Hamilton Lake in the background.
+The glistening Hamilton Lake is surrounded by flowers and wildlife, so don’t forget to stop by the scenic overlook to take a picture with the water in the background.
 It’s one of the best photo spots of the road trip.

 Tahquamenon Logging Museum

 Less than a 5-minute drive north of downtown Newberry, you’ll discover the Tahquamenon Logging Museum.
 This historic attraction gives you a glimpse into what life was like for the lumberjacks who drove the Michigan logging industry forward and showcases the region’s natural beauty.

 At the logging museum, you’ll find both original buildings and logging equipment, as well as various educational exhibits that include photographs and memorabilia of the golden age of logging.

 Don’t forget to grab a true lumberjack breakfast while you’re there.
 You can order your meal at the Authentic Cookshack, where all of the food is prepared on a wood stove.